kadirbekar/kadirbekar/README.md

  🔭 I’m currently working on creating mobile applications with Flutter and Kotlin. <br>

- ✏️ From time to time, i like to write article about what i have learnt during creating applications on <a href="https://kadir-bekar.medium.com/">Medium </a> and i like to improve myself constantly.<br>
+ ✏️ From time to time, i like to write article about what i have learnt during creating applications on <a href="https://kadir-bekar.medium.com/">Medium </a> </br>

 The technologies that i've experienced  : <br><br>
 ![kindpng_1766554](https://user-images.githubusercontent.com/34074484/93015638-b148fd80-f5c3-11ea-8fd9-4c88050a14a3.png)